mazer9/vue-enterprise-boilerplate/docs/development.md

 # Launch the dev server with the Cypress client for
 # test-driven development in a friendly interface
 yarn dev:e2e

+# From another tab in the same directory
+python manage.py runserver
 ```

 ### Developing with the production API